 Now with a cost of $30.00 USD each way paid just by myself I did of course consider the day before whether I should go or not and whether it would be worth visiting Byblos, it seemed a high price and although I had seen that Byblos a popular place to visit in Lebanon and a popular day trip from Beirut, I didn’t know if it was that good!

 My Uber driver picked me up, we had a chat about the traffic.
-I feel like just how British people talk about the weather, the Lebanese and those living in Beirut chat about the traffic.
+I feel like just how British people talk about the weather, Lebanese and those living in Beirut chat about the traffic.
 To be fair, it’s bad and conversation worthy!

 We crawled out of the City and having spent 2 full days in Beirut already I was happy to be leaving and seeing more of Lebanon.

 On the way to Byblos my Uber driver asked how I was going to get back.
-I was aware thanks to Adventurous Kate’s blog post about her trip to Lebanon (which is here and you should read it too, she has some detailed information on Female Solo Travel to Lebanon in there too) that Uber isn’t big in Byblos and there are not drivers waiting around nearby like they are in Beirut.
+I was aware thanks to Adventurous Kate’s blog post about her trip to Lebanon (which is here and you should read it as well, she has some detailed information on Female Solo Travel to Lebanon in there too) that Uber isn’t big in Byblos and there are not drivers waiting around nearby like they are in Beirut.

 Kate had visited Lebanon a few months before me so I confirmed this with the lady on reception at The Grand Meshmosh Hotel who agreed.
-This was also a deciding factor in me not going out of my way to get a sim card that morning.
-I figured if I couldn’t get an Uber in Byblos anyway, having internet wasn’t going to help me, which was also true.

 I told the Uber Driver my plan.
-I wanted to be leaving by 3:00pm to get back to Beirut for the Free Walking Tour at 5:00pm and I wanted to give myself time to get through the traffic.
+I wanted to be leaving by 3:00pm to get back to Beirut in time for the Free Walking Tour at 5:00pm and I wanted to give myself time to get through the traffic.
 He gave me his number and when he dropped me off at the entrance to the Souks he said he’d meet me there at 3:00pm and I could pay him in cash or order him via Uber, perfect I thought, there was me worrying about how to get back from Byblos to Beirut by taxi and I sorted it straight away!

 I headed into Byblos to explore for the 3.5 hours I had.
 Byblos is fascinating.
 It’s said to be one of the oldest settlements in the world!
 Around 7000 years old in fact!